humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails4.md

 as we want, without accidently pushing our test data to the production machine.

-The first thing we want to do is clear out the files that are in there, and reset the database.
+First we want to clear out the files that are in there and reset the database.

 {% highlight console %}